bbessemer/jsonc/README.md

 serialize: (obj: object, classname: string, classdefs: object) => Uint8Array
 ```

-`classname` represents the name of the class of which the object to be parsed
+`classname` represents the name of the class of the object to be parsed
-or serialized is.
+or serialized.
 See above for information on the structure of `classdefs`.